xplosionmind/old.tommi.space/_notes/private/Geek todo.md

 15. [Zoom H4 support](https://zoomcorp.com "Zoom official website")
 16. [[Missing Knowledge#Geek stuff|Learning geek stuff]]
 17. MacBook Pro color profile
+1. Understanding WhatsApp and Signal backups
+	- format
+	- readability
+	- can they be stored in pure plain text?
+- move stuff in Pocket archive to a plain text file with explanation
+- cross-environment **tag integration**
+	- **audios**: notes containing shared links of files in Cubbit?
+	- **images**: consider collecting shared links of albums in a private *[[Giri]]*, or integrate some sort of authentication wall (as with Flickr currently) in the public one.
+Does it make sense?
+Not too much of a waste of time?
+- Phisical notebooks log / timeline.
+Improve [[analog]] implementation
+- Add links to Stallman in [[Quit and switch|Just quit]]

 <br>
 <br>